Updated March 31, 2020

 The symptoms of COVID-19 are listed below.
 Please note, the presence of these symptoms does not directly indicate a COVID-19 infection, as these common symptoms can also be present with other infections, such as the seasonal flu:

-- Lower Respiratory Illness (e.g. cough or shortness of breath)
+- Lower Respiratory Illness (e.g. cough and shortness of breath)

 Concerned That You’ve Been Exposed to COVID-19?

-If you are experiencing some of the above symptoms and meet one of the high-risk exposure criteria, we request that you call our office immediately, in advance of visiting, so that we can minimize exposing our staff and other patients to any illness.
+If you are experiencing the symptoms noted above, we request that you call our office immediately, in advance of visiting, so that we can minimize exposing our staff and other patients to any illness.
 Next steps will be advised over the phone, which may include: